Joanna Newsom: 2006–2011: Ys and Have One on Me

-2012–present: Divers and acting
+2012–2018: Divers and acting

 Newsom began 2012 with television appearances on Austin City Limits (on January 21) and Portlandia (on February 7).

 On June 25, 2012, she performed at the Warfield Theatre in San Francisco with Philip Glass and Tim Fain as part of a benefit for the Henry Miller Memorial Library.
 She performed a new song at the concert tentatively titled The Diver's Wife, a love story concerning pearl hunting, which would eventually become the title track from her next album, Divers.
 On October 14, she performed another new song tentatively called "Look and Despair" at the Treasure Island Festival, which was renamed "Sapokanikan" and released as the lead single from Divers.

 Newsom appeared on a track titled "Kindness be Conceived" on Thao and the Get Down Stay Down's album We the Common, released in February 2013.
 In March 2013, Newsom contributed to the song "The Man Who Ran the Town" from the album Why Do Birds Suddenly Appear by British skinhead band Hard Skin.

 She appeared in and narrated the 2014 film Inherent Vice, directed by Paul Thomas Anderson.
 Peter Travers of Rolling Stone called Newsom's narration in the film "gorgeously rendered."
-In 2015, Newsom provided additional vocals for the Lonely Island's songs "Ras Trent" and "We Are a Crowd".

-Divers, her fourth solo record, was released on October 23, 2015.
-The album peaked at number one on the Billboard Alternative Albums chart and outsold her 2006 album,Ys.
+Newsom's fourth record, Divers, was released on October 23, 2015.
+The album peaked at number one on the Billboard Alternative Albums chart and topped her previous best sales week (Ys's debut).

 On December 8, 2015, she performed "Leaving the City" from the album on The Late Show with Stephen Colbert.
+She appeared at the End of the Road Festival in 2016.
+In mid-July 2018, Newsom had two songs included in the NPR's "200 Greatest Songs By 21st Century Women" list, "Sapokanikan" (at number 129), and "Peach Plum Pear" (at number 80).

+2021–present

+In 2021, Newsom played cellist Caroline Saint-Jacques Renard in The Last Day – Part 2 episode of Brooklyn Nine-Nine.

+On March 22, 2023, she performed a surprise set as Fleet Foxes' opener during their Spring Recital show in Los Angeles, performing five new songs tentatively titled "Bombs Are Whistling", "Marie at the Mill", "Little Hand", "The Air Again", and "No Wonder".
+These songs remained in rotation on the setlists of a concert residency Newsom gave at Hollywood Forever Cemetery in May 2024.
+On May 18, 2024, during concert performances of mainly children's song covers, Newsom debuted two further original songs: "Home Economics" and "Rovenshere".